wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 });
 ```

-The `setInterval()` call essentially tells this Node process to update the cache of transaction data once per hour (in milliseconds).
+The `setInterval()` call essentially tells this Node.js process to update the cache of transaction data once per hour (in milliseconds).
 This way, all transaction information will be at most one hour old.

 Finally, the Express app itself will be launched once the authentication library has finished preparing itself.